Flooring Laboratory Testing and Analysis

 • Laboratory testing evaluates specific flooring characteristics under controlled conditions.

-• Testing may assist when field observations alone are not sufficient to evaluate the reported condition.
+• Testing may assist when field observations alone are insufficient to evaluate the reported condition.

 • Proper sample selection and field documentation are critical to meaningful interpretation.

-• Laboratory results must be correlated with installation history, environmental conditions, and observed field patterns.
+• Laboratory findings must be correlated with installation history, environmental conditions, and field observations.

-• Passing results do not automatically eliminate installation or environmental contributors.
+• Passing laboratory results do not automatically eliminate installation, maintenance, or environmental contributors.

-• Failing results do not independently establish manufacturing defect or responsibility.
+• Failing laboratory results do not independently establish manufacturing defect or responsibility.

 Purpose of Laboratory Testing

-• Evaluate material performance characteristics using controlled testing procedures.
+• Evaluate flooring material performance using recognized laboratory procedures.

-• Compare field samples with recognized test methods or product expectations.
+• Compare field samples with known construction or performance characteristics.

-• Assist in evaluating dimensional movement, appearance change, bond integrity, contamination, wear, or physical construction.
+• Assist in evaluating dimensional movement, wear, contamination, bond integrity, appearance change, or physical construction.

 • Help distinguish material-related conditions from installation, maintenance, or environmental contributors.

-• Provide analytical data that supports broader inspection and claims evaluation.
+• Provide analytical information that supports broader inspection and claims evaluation.

 Field Correlation and Sample Selection